 Step 3.
 Outline your work experience in reverse chronological order

-Writing your employment history in reverse chronological order means starting with your most recent job.
-This makes it easy for recruiters to see your career growth, progress, and accomplishments over time.
+List your jobs starting with the most recent one.
+This helps recruiters spot your career growth, progress, and achievements over time.

 Here’s how you write your work experience section in your chronological resume: